anudeepkatukojwala/GraphGenerator/README.md

 ## Recent Change
-05/13: Added subroutines for making the graph Planar Triangular
+05/13: Implemented Rejection Sampling procedure for Kruskal algorithm to accept only the graphs that satisfies certain score threshold